Mohammed-ABR/portfolio/planning/development-strategy.md

 ## Contact Section

-• **HTML**: • Include cards for phone and email with icons. • **CSS**: • Style with flexbox and add appropriate spacing.
+• **HTML**: • Include cards for phone and email with icons. • **CSS**: • Style with flex-box and add appropriate spacing.

 ---